We are in unprecedented times, life is complex and difficult to navigate for most people.

 I offer an initial 15 minute conversation on the telephone for which there is no charge, as I understand it is a big deal starting therapy, it is therefore important to have a space to ask questions and see if we are the ‘right fit'.

-Anxiety, Bereavement, Child related issues, depression, relationship issues, and adoption.
+Anxiety, Bereavement, Child related issues, depression, relationship issues, adoption and issues of identity and belonging.

 Clients I work with:

 - How I deliver therapy

-Short and Long-term work, Online counselling, Telephone counselling
+- Short and Long-term work, Online counselling via zoom, Telephone counselling

 Training, qualifications & experience

 Clinical training in Psychotherapy, qualified Psychodynamic Psychotherapist, WPF .
 Postgraduate Diploma in Psychodynamic Theory & Practice, WPF (Westminster Pastoral Foundation.
 Masters in the Psychodynamics of Human Development, BAP (British Association of Psychotherapy).
-Group Supervision - IGA (Institute of Group Analysis) .
-Relationship Counselling - Relate Institute.
+Group Supervisor - IGA (Institute of Group Analysis) .
+Relationship Counsellor - Relate Institute.

 Registered / Accredited